 Kreotec® as a biostimulant for turf

-Kreotec® is a biological inoculant, that contains a blend of endophytic bacteria.
-After applying to the leaf surface these enter through the leaf stomata and live inside the plant.
-Kreotec increases nitrogen use efficiency and so reduces the need to apply fertilizer by adding up to 30 Kg of Nitrogen/Ha.
+Kreotec® is an inoculant, that contains a blend of bacteria.
+After application to the leaf surface these enter through the leaf stomata and live inside the plant.
+Kreotec® increases nitrogen use efficiency and cuts back on the need to apply fertilizer by adding up to 30 Kg of Nitrogen/Ha.

-- Work on lettuce shows a growth response.
-It reduces fertilizer to 60% of the standard rate with no yield decreases.
+- Work on lettuce shows an increase in growth.
+It reduces fertilizer needs by up to 60% of the normal rate with no yield decreases.

-In the turf industry, there are several products that claim to increase beneficial organisms in the soil.
-This is a great theory but in practice, but there is little data to support these claims.
+In the turf industry, several products claim to increase microbes in the soil.
+This is a great theory but in practice, there is little data to support these claims.

 The reasons for this are very simple:

-Trichoderma is a genus of fungi that is commonly found in soil, plant debris, and on the surface of plants.
-They are known for their ability to form mutualistic relationships with plants and are often used as biocontrol agents to protect crops from plant pathogens.
-Trichoderma species can colonize plant roots and produce enzymes that help to break down organic matter in the soil, which can make nutrients more available to the plant.
-They also produce secondary metabolites that can inhibit the growth of plant pathogens.
+Trichoderma is a genus of fungi that are commonly found in soil, plant debris, and on the surface of plants.
+They are known for their ability to form relationships with plants and are often used to protect crops from plant pathogens.
+Trichoderma species can colonize plant roots and produce enzymes that help to break down organic matter in the soil, making nutrients more available to the plant.
+They also produce chemicals that can inhibit the growth of plant pathogens.

 - They increase turf resistance to nematodes and root diseases;